and Probate Law Firm

 Your “Estate” and what Happens to it

 Your “estate” essentially refers to the sum of your assets minus your liabilities.
-Your assets include real estate, cars, checking accounts, savings accounts, individual retirement accounts (IRAs), brokerage accounts, business interests, memorabilia etc. When you work with a Portland estate planning lawyer, the “estate plan” is the plan that you have put in place for the control and transfer of your assets in times of illness, disability or death.
+Your assets include real estate, cars, checking accounts, savings accounts, individual retirement accounts (IRAs), brokerage accounts, business interests, memorabilia etc. When you work with a Folsom estate planning lawyer, the “estate plan” is the plan that you have put in place for the control and transfer of your assets in times of illness, disability or death.
 When an individual passes away, his or her estate must go through a court process known as “probate”.
 During probate, the court oversees the distribution of an individual’s estate in accordance with his or her will if the individual had one.
 If the individual did not have a will, then the court will follow legally pre-set parameters to distribute the estate.

 All About Living Trusts and Their Popularity

 A trust is a popular estate planning tool that we utilize for a majority of our clients.
 A trust is a legal arrangement whereby a trustee ensures that your assets are managed according to your wishes both during your lifetime and after your death.
 The trustees of a majority of our trusts are the clients themselves, allowing for a seamless transition into the utilization of the trust.
 Trusts are popular because a properly set up trust allows the members of an individual’s family to completely avoid the probate process and therefore stay out of the court system when transferring assets upon the family member’s passing.
 Furthermore, trusts are completely private, meaning that “nosy neighbors” will not have access to an individual’s net worth upon their passing.
 Probate, on the other hand, is a public process, allowing any interested party to inquire about that individual’s estate.
-Given the public nature of probate and the fact that it is administered through the courts, an experienced estate planning attorney in Portland will generally advise their clients to avoid probate if possible.
+Given the public nature of probate and the fact that it is administered through the courts, an experienced estate planning attorney in Folsom will generally advise their clients to avoid probate if possible.

 The type of trust that we commonly use is what is known as a “revocable living trust.”
 First and foremost, the trust is a “living trust” meaning that it takes effect as soon as it is properly signed and executed.
 This has benefits over a will, because a will only takes effect upon a person’s passing.
 Furthermore, the trust is “revocable” meaning that it can be revoked or modified at any time.
 What we have found is that there are certain times when you may feel one way about certain beneficiaries, but then feel quite differently at other times.
 The trusts that we design are built with this flexibility in mind.
 Although the trust is a living trust, it also provides certainty even after an individual passes because it outlines which family members will receive which assets upon that individual’s passing.